Prize Fund $68.50

 1. The Scratch Masters competition, in conjunction with the Houston Invitational Tournament, is available to all participants for an additional entry fee based on Division as outlined below.
 Scratch Masters entry fees may be paid at the time of tournament entry or during registration (before the first ball rolled in competition).
 100% of the entry fee will be returned to the prize fund for each division.
 All scores will be scratch, no handicap.

-2. The six (6) game scratch totals from the handicap tournament (Singles and Doubles) are used to determine the eight (8) qualifiers and the one (1) alternate per division for competition.
+2. The nine (9) game scratch totals from the handicap tournament (Singles, Doubles and Team) are used to determine the eight (8) qualifiers and the one (1) alternate per division for competition.
 If a TIE exists for any of the eight (8) qualifying spots, the bowler with the highest three (3) game scratch series will determine the seeded positions.
 Once the final ranking or position for the six games is determined, qualifying scores will not carry over.
 Scratch Masters Divisions and corresponding entry fees will be as follows:

-4. Scratch Masters check-in will be at 12:40 p.m. - 1:00 p.m.
-If a bowler has not checked in by 1:00 pm or is unavailable to bowl at the scheduled time, the alternate in that division bowls.
+4..
+Scratch Masters check-in time will be announced.
+If a bowler has not checked in by announced time or is unavailable to bowl at the scheduled time, the alternate in that division bowls.
 The unavailable bowler is disqualified.
 The alternate asumes the 8th place seed and the other seeds are advanced accordingly.

 6. Scratch Masters playoff will be a single elimination head to head competition in each division as follows:

-The format will be a "Texas Shoot Out" with all 8 bowlers bowling the first game and the bottom 4 will be eliminated leaving 4 bowlers.
-The second game will be bowled by the 4 and the bottom 2 eliminated.
-The third game will be bowled by the 2 remaining and the winner will be the Scratch Masters Champion for each respective division.
+The format will be a "Texas Shoot Out" with all 8 bowlers bowling the first game and the bottom 2 will be eliminated.
+The second game will be bowled by the 6 and the bottom 2 eliminated.
+The third game will be bowled by the 4 remaining and the bottom 2 eliminated.
+The fourth game will be bowled by the 2 remaining and the winner will be the Scratch Masters Champion for each respective division.
 In the event of a tie in any of the games, a frame by frame roll off will determine who advances.